ABOUT US

 Jacob Schneiderman is a dedicated leader in the chess community, currently serving as President of the University of Oregon Chess Club and Regional Director for Checkmate Academy.
 With a deep-rooted passion for the game, he has been instrumental in expanding chess education throughout the Eugene area.

-As a student at the University of Oregon, Jacob balances studies in business and marketing with a mission to make chess accessible to the next generation.
+As a student at the University of Oregon, Jacob balances his academic studies in business and marketing with a mission to make chess accessible to the next generation.
 He is committed to fostering critical thinking and strategic skills, managing a team of instructors to deliver high-quality after-school chess programs.
 Outside his role, Jacob follows football and explores data science and entrepreneurship.